-The annual US Wiretap Report out, covering 2016, and as usual, it’s packed with intriguing tidbits.
+The annual US Wiretap Report is out, covering 2016, and as usual, it’s packed with intriguing tidbits.

 A few key takeaways: the federal government is wiretapping more, states are wiretapping less, drug crimes remain the #1 target, encryption is becoming a somewhat bigger obstacle to investigators, and courts almost always give law enforcement what it wants.